clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/tech-support-for-livestreams-training.md

 updatedDate: 2021-04-29T09:37:43.000+00:00
 categories:
 - support
-title: Technical Support for Livestreams Training
+title: How to Provide Technical Support for Livestreams
 slug: techsupport
 description: A brief training for organizers and volunteers on providing tech support for livestreams